rki-daki-fws/forecast-competition/submissions/README.md

 * in the submissions directory, create a new directory for your team
 * place all your forecasts in this directory
 * commit and push your changes
-* open a pull request to the submit branch of the competition repository
+* open a pull request to the `submit` branch of the competition repository

 Please make sure that
 * your commits show only added files, no changed or removed ones
-* all submission files adhere to the naming convention and format requirements If these requirements are met, your pull request will be automatically accepted and your submissions will be automatically evaluated and their scores added to the leaderboard.
+* all submission files adhere to the naming convention and format requirements

+If these requirements are met, your pull request will be automatically accepted and your submissions will be automatically evaluated and their scores added to the leaderboard.

 ## Example

 See [this folder](https://github.com/rki-daki-fws/forecast-competition/blob/main/examples) for an illustration of a (hypothetical) submission file.
-- `2021-03-31_testTeam_testModel_LK_cases.parquet` the hypothetical submission file
+- `testTeam/2021-03-31_testModel_LK_cases.parquet` the hypothetical submission file
 - `example.R`  a basic script showing the generation of a submission file in R